Toro Coast Preserve

 Phases of Toro Coast Preserve

-The map shows the 4 parcels in colors that correspond to the 4 phases of acquisition.
-The light yellow is Phase 1; Phase 2 is the light orange parcel on the southern boundary; Phase 3 is in purple; and Phase 4 is the dark orange inland parcel.
+The map shows the 3 parcels in colors that correspond to the 3 phases of acquisition.
+The reddish-tan is Phase 1; Phase 2 is the light green parcel on the southern boundary; Phase 3 is in blue.

 Some Very Good News ....
-Phase 1 is almost done.
+Phase 1 is done.

 The locals' favorite, Dog Beach, where dogs and owners run free to mingle, will become part of Morro Bay with the promise to keep the space a leash-free zone.
 Along Highway 1 on the west side of the highway, there will be an easement for a connector trail between Morro Bay and Cayucos just to the north.